DragosAnca/CatalogEx/README.md

 Some steps

-1) given a collection of grades, we need to show the average grade
+1) given a collection of grades, we need to show the average grade in a console application

+2) add some classes

 If you want to learn more about creating good readme files then refer the following [guidelines](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-a-readme?view=azure-devops).
 You can also seek inspiration from the below readme files:
 - [ASP.NET Core](https://github.com/aspnet/Home)